fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Compute/v3.0.0/New-AzureWebsite.md

 ```

 ### -GitHub
-If enabled, this parameter links the new website to an existing Github repository.
+Links the new website to an existing Github repository.
 Commits to the Giuthub repository are pushed to the website in Azure.

 ```yaml